-Under clause 5 of the Competition Principles Agreement (CPA),1 governments undertook to conduct a program for the review, and where appropriate, reform of legislation that restricts competition.
+Under clause 5 of the Competition Principles Agreement (CPA)1, governments undertook to conduct a program for the review, and where appropriate, reform of legislation that restricts competition.
 The CPA originally set 2000 as the deadline for governments to complete their programs.
-The Council of Australian Governments (CoAG) extended this timeframe on 3 November 2000 and the target date is now 30 June 2002 (CoAG 2000).
-Satisfactory implementation of reform may include, where justified by a public interest assessment, having a firm transitional arrangement that may extend beyond 30 June 2002.2
+The Council of Australian Governments (CoAG) extended this timeframe on 3 November 2000 to allow a target date of 30 June 2002 (CoAG 2000).
+The date for finalisation of the National Competition Council's 2002 assessment of governments' progress in implementing National Competition Policy coincided with this date.
+This coincidence of timing meant that the National Competition Council, in preparing the 2002 assessment, did have complete information for reviewing governments' legislation review and reform activity up that date.
+The Council thus accorded jurisdictions an extension of twelve months, to 30 June 2003, to complete their review and reform activity.